jonp-h/TillerQuest/README.md

 ```

 BETTER_AUTH_SECRET=...
-# This is a random string, you can use Auth.js CLI: "npx auth secret" (https://authjs.dev/reference/core/errors#missingsecret)
+# This is a random string used for encryption.
+Should be securely generated, using eg. openssl

 BETTER_AUTH_URL=...
 # Base URL of the backend.
 For development this can be [localhost:8080](http://localhost:8080)